Best Portable Air Conditioner UK 2026: Tested & Compared

 The Short Answer

-Buy the MeacoCool MC Pro 10000 (~£400).
-It's the best balance of cooling power, noise, and features for most UK rooms.
-If budget is tight, the Inventor Chilly 9000 (~£200) does the job but is loud.
-If noise is your main concern, the De'Longhi PAC EL112 (~£650+) is the quietest portable AC you can buy.
-And if you only get 10 hot days a year — honestly, just buy a decent fan.
+Buy the Pro Breeze 9000 BTU Smart (£360).
+It won a Which?
+Best Buy award, has Alexa/Google Home support, and it's the best all-rounder for most UK rooms.
+On a tighter budget, the HOMCOM 10000 BTU (£240) gives you more cooling power for less money.
+If noise is your main concern, the De'Longhi PAC EL112 (£849) is the quietest portable AC you can buy, and the cheapest to run.
+And if you only get 10 hot days a year, honestly just buy a decent fan.

 Do You Actually Need a Portable Air Conditioner?